oehrlis/o-db-docker/lab/ex01/1x01en-Solution.md

-## Solution 1: Simple docker image to get warm
+## Solution 1: Get known the Environment

 The following steps are performed in this exercise: